pravega/pravega/documentation/src/docs/pravega-concepts.md

 - **Reader:** An application that reads Events from a Stream.
 Readers can read from any point in the Stream.
 Many Readers will be reading Events from the tail of the Stream.
-Tail reads corresponding to recently written Events are immediately delivered to readers.
+Tail reads corresponding to recently written Events are immediately delivered to Readers.
 Some Readers will read from earlier parts of the Stream (called **catch-up reads**).
 The application developer has control over the Reader's start position in the Stream.

 - **Position:** Abstraction that represents where in a Stream a Reader is currently located.
 The Position object can be used as a recovery mechanism by replacing the failed Reader by a new Reader starting at the last saved successful read Position.
-Using this pattern of persisting position objects, applications can be built guaranteeing exactly once Event processing in the presence of Reader failures.
+Using this pattern of persisting position objects, applications can be built guaranteeing exactly-once Event processing in the presence of Reader failures.

 - **Reader Groups:** Readers are organized into Reader Groups.
 A Reader Group is a named collection of Readers, which together perform parallel reads from a given Stream.
 When a Reader is created through the Pravega data plane API, the developer includes the name of the Reader Group associated with it.
 Pravega guarantees that each Event published to a Stream is sent to exactly one Reader within the Reader Group.
 There could be one or more Readers in the Reader Group and there could be many different Reader Groups simultaneously reading from any given Stream.
 A Reader Group can be considered as a "composite Reader" or "distributed Reader", that allows a distributed application to read and process Stream data in parallel.
 A large amount of Stream data can be consumed by a coordinated group of Readers in a Reader Group.
 For example, a collection of Flink tasks processing Stream data in parallel using Reader Group.

 For more details on the basics of working with Pravega Readers and Writers, please see [Working with Pravega: Basic Reader and